 You will first need a 5G compatible mobile device and SIM card for the 5G technology to work for you.
 A 4G, 3G and 2G mobile device will not be able to get 5G signals.

-5G is available on iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max.
+5G is available on iPhone 12 series, iPhone 13 series and iPhone 14 series.
 Once you have a device which has 5G, you will then need to contact a carrier that supports 5G.
 At this stage, you can either sign up for a MTN or Vodacom 5G contract in South Africa.

 5G on MTN